2026 World Cup Matches in Mexico City

 • Key players: Luis Díaz, James Rodríguez, Jefferson Lerma

-• World Cup titles/achievements: quarter-finalistin Brazil 2014, one of its best performances ever
+• World Cup titles/achievements: quarterfinalist at Brazil 2014, one of its best performances in history

-• Position in the last World Cup played: did not qualify for Qatar 2022 (its last appearance was in Russia 2018, where it reached the round of 16)
+• Position in the last World Cup: did not qualify for Qatar 2022 (last appearance was at Russia 2018, where they reached the Round of 16)

 Buy tickets for World Cup matches in Mexico City

-Mexico City is huge, but getting to Azteca Stadium is easier than it seems if you know how to get around.
-The stadium is located in the south of the city and has good public transport and road connections.
+Mexico City is huge, but getting to Azteca Stadium is easier than it seems if you know your way around.
+The stadium is located in the southern part of the city and has good public transportation and road connections.

-It all depends on where you're coming from and how comfortable you want the journey to be:
+It all depends on where you’re coming from and how comfortable you want the trip to be:

-• Metro + Light Rail: this is the most popular option among locals and visitors.
-Take Metro Line 2 to Tasqueña and connect to the Light Rail, which will drop you off at Estadio Azteca station in about 15-20 minutes.
-It's inexpensive and fairly direct.
+• Subway + Light Rail: This is the most popular option among locals and visitors.
+Take Subway Line 2 to Tasqueña and transfer to the Light Rail, which will drop you off at the Estadio Azteca station in about 15–20 minutes.
+It’s affordable and fairly straightforward.

-• Light Rail (from Tasqueña): If you are already in the south, you can take this line directly.
-On game days, there is usually extra service.
+• Light Rail (from Tasqueña): If you’re already in the south, you can take this line directly.
+On game days, service is usually increased.

-• Taxi or apps such as Uber or DiDi: more convenient if you are traveling in a group or prefer not to use public transportation.
-From downtown, the journey can take 30 to 45 minutes, depending on traffic.
+• Taxi or apps like Uber or DiDi: more convenient if you’re traveling in a group or prefer not to use public transportation.
+From downtown, the trip can take 30 to 45 minutes, depending on traffic.

-• Bus: there are several routes that run along Calzada de Tlalpan, but it is not the fastest option, especially if there are a lot of people in the area.
+• Bus: There are several routes that run along Calzada de Tlalpan, but it’s not the fastest option, especially if the area is crowded.

-During the World Cup, special mobility and security measures are expected to be in place, with signage, access control, and additional staff to assist attendees.
+During the World Cup, special mobility and security operations are expected, including signage, access control, and additional staff to assist attendees.
 If you plan to use public transportation, try to leave early to avoid crowds.

 The atmosphere in Mexico City during the World Cup

-Mexico City is always full of life, but during the 2026 World Cup, the city will take that energy to the max.
-With its enormous passion for soccer, cultural diversity, and vibrant urban life, the atmosphere is expected to be truly unforgettable.
+Mexico City is always bustling with life, but during the 2026 World Cup, the city will take that energy to the next level.
+With its immense passion for soccer, cultural diversity, and vibrant urban life, the atmosphere is expected to be truly unforgettable.

-The main avenues and iconic areas—such as Paseo de la Reforma, the Zócalo, Coyoacán, and **the Alameda Central—**will be filled with giant screens, cultural activities, and thousands of people watching the games live.
-The city, which already celebrates soccer victories at the Angel of Independence, will become a meeting point for fans from all over the world.
+Major avenues and iconic areas—such as Paseo de la Reforma, the Zócalo, Coyoacán, and **the Alameda Central—**will be filled with giant screens, cultural activities, and thousands of people watching the matches live.
+The city, which already celebrates soccer victories at the Angel of Independence, will become a gathering place for fans from around the world.

 What can you expect?

-• Official fan zones in spaces such as the Zócalo or Chapultepec, with live music, traditional food stalls, activities for all ages, and screens to watch the matches.
+• Official fan zones in areas like the Zócalo or Chapultepec, featuring live music, stalls serving traditional food, activities for all ages, and screens to watch the matches

-• Themed bars and restaurants, especially in areas such as Condesa, Roma, and Polanco, where every goal is celebrated as if it were the last
+• Themed bars and restaurants, especially in neighborhoods like Condesa, Roma, or Polanco, where every goal is celebrated as if it were the last

-• Parallel cultural events, from exhibitions to concerts, in museums, squares, and public spaces.
+• Parallel cultural events, from exhibitions to concerts, in museums, plazas, and public spaces

-• Decorations throughout the city, with flags, murals, and special decorations in metro stations, avenues, and iconic buildings.
+• Decorations throughout the city, with flags, murals, and special decorations at metro stations, along avenues, and on iconic buildings

-Even if you don't have tickets for all the matches, experiencing the World Cup from Mexico City will be quite an experience.
-The city has it all: soccer, culture, gastronomy, and a contagious energy that will make you feel part of the tournament from the moment you arrive.
+Even if you don’t have tickets for all the matches, experiencing the World Cup from Mexico City will be an unforgettable experience.
+The city has it all: soccer, culture, cuisine, and a contagious energy that will make you feel part of the tournament from the moment you arrive.

 Experience the excitement of the World Cup in Mexico City

-What other 2026 World Cup venues can you visit from Mexico City?
+What other 2026 World Cup host cities can you visit from Mexico City?

-If you want to take advantage of your trip to see more World Cup matches in other cities in the country, you can combine your visit to Mexico City with two other official venues: Monterrey and Zapopan.
-Both have modern stadiums, a soccer atmosphere, and good connections from the capital.
+If you want to make the most of your trip to watch more World Cup matches in other cities across the country, you can combine your visit to Mexico City with two other official host cities: Monterrey and Zapopan.
+Both feature modern stadiums, a soccer-loving atmosphere, and good connections from the capital.

-• Monterrey (BBVA Stadium): 1h30 by plane from Mexico City, a modern venue with a large capacity
+• Monterrey (BBVA Stadium): 1.5 hours by plane from Mexico City, a modern venue with large capacity

 • Zapopan (Akron Stadium, in Guadalajara): 1 hour and 15 minutes by plane or about 6 hours by road

-If you are interested in following the tournament in different cities, plan a route through the three Mexican venues.
+If you’re interested in following the tournament across different cities, plan a route through the three Mexican host cities.
 Each has its own identity, cuisine, and way of experiencing soccer.

 Buy tickets for the 2026 World Cup in Mexico City

-Final tips for enjoying the World Cup to the fullest
+Final tips for making the most of the World Cup

 Getting to the stadium| ©Joaquin - Midjourney